 • Multifamily market outlook

-Marlon Day, MAI, SRA, Sr. Director, Quest Valuation & Advisors (Dec.
+Marlon Day, MAI, SRA, CCIM, Sr. Director, Quest Valuation & Advisors (Dec.
 2)

 - KC Conway, MAI, CCIM, CRE, Principal for Red-Shoe Economics & CCIM Chief Economist (Economy)